FAQs

 Yes.
 We expect payment for all treatments at the time of the appointment or when your pet is discharged from the clinic.

-The clinic provides an after hours service for emergencies.
+The clinic provides access to after hours emergency veterinary care.
 Please call the clinic +64 3 488 2690.
 The answer phone will give you the number of the Vet on call.
 We do share after hours duties with other clinics in town, so it is important that you listen carefully to all of the after hours message to ensure you have a clear idea of who the duty vet is and which clinic will provide the service.

-We accept cash, EFT-POS, Visa, Mastercard and Q cards.
-We do not accept cheques or American Express.
+We accept cash, EFT-POS, Afterpay, Visa, Mastercard and Q Mastercard.
+We do not accept American Express.
 We do not accept internet banking without prior arrangement.